 How to keep office organized

 Before honing in on your desk space, you'll very much want to tackle your entire office.
-Work through specific areas at a time and decide what you can shred and toss out.
+Work through specific areas at a time and decide what you can shred and toss out and what requires action.
 Consider unnecessary papers, untouched decorations that have collected dust, anything broken, and whatever else you come across that ultimately doesn't serve a functional purpose anymore, if it ever had.

 If useful things have found their way out of place, put them back where they belong.
 Invest in a label maker to mark where things need to go.
 If you can, convert whatever paper you still have into a digital copy, and organize all your digital files as best as possible.